Economic development under the spotlight for property experts

-At the event, which was supported by MHA Carpenter Box and Bennett Griffin, he highlighted a number of initiatives and developments currently underway to drive economic development, including:
+At the event, which was supported by Carpenter Box and Bennett Griffin, he highlighted a number of initiatives and developments currently underway to drive economic development, including:

 - A £2.5m investment by the councils to unlock superfast fibre broadband for local businesses

 - An apprenticeship fund open to local companies to support training

 - Numerous development projects to address specific business and employment needs, including IKEA at Lancing, new business space at both Shoreham Airport and Shoreham Port, plus major housing schemes across the area

 - A design and build project that redeveloped the former Adur civic centre into a stunning headquarters building for Focus Group in Shoreham

 - Redevelopment of some key sites in Worthing such as Teville Gate and Union Place, together with a new health hub close to the Town Hall

 - Investment in public realm and tourism projects to attract visitors and help address the changing face of retail centres